DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-09-02-updating-our-support-user-interface.md

 ### Remaining sections

 The final data and settings sections are places where we can include information about the various data sets Register includes (lists of subjects, lists of degree types), and configuration about the service.

+## Further work

+We’ll now work through these changes and break them down in to separate stories we can deliver iteratively.
+Our focus will be on ones that reduce the burden on support staff during the Census period.